Boardman Lake Loop Project

 We are grateful for all the community support to keep the momentum of this project going.
 Thanks to everyone for speaking up and showing up in support of this project.

 In April 2017, the Traverse City Commission unanimously approved funding for trail engineering, authorizing staff to hire Prein & Newhof (the same firm that created the preliminary design drawings) to complete the construction drawings for the project.

 Engineering on the project is expected to wrap by early 2018.
 Construction could be begin as early as next fall and would be complete by 2019.
 In the meantime, we’re working closely with our partners at the City and Township to make sure the funding and agreements are in place to tackle the construction and future maintenance.
-This includes $800,000 in recent grant applications for trail development.

 In January 2017, City Commissioners identified the completion of the Boardman Lake Loop as their top priority in the Boardman Lake District.
 The response from the City Commission for trail development was overwhelmingly positive.
 Commissioners subsequently voted unanimously in support of completion of the loop around Boardman Lake.
 We are grateful and excited for the next phase of engineering.